 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard construction.
-There are areas with textured plaster finishes.
+The ceilings are of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls and partitions are of plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
+The floors are formed with suspended timber joists being overlaid with chipboard flooring.
 Internal joinery and kitchen fittings Kitchen units were visually inspected excluding appliances.
-The internal doors consist of timber panel and timber and glazed style.
+The internal doors consist of timber panel, timber-glazed and timber panel effect style.
 The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops.
-There are fitted wardrobes.
-Chimney breasts and fireplaces There are no chimney breasts/fireplaces.
-Internal decorations Visually inspected.
-Internal accordance The internal walls and ceilings have a papered and painted finish.
-The internal joinery is finished in paint and varnish.
+The kitchen is fitted with a range of base and wall mounted units having wooden worktops.
+The stairs and balustrade are formed in timber.
+A stainless steel sink unit and side drainer is fitted within the kitchen.
+A stainless steel double sink unit and side drainer is fitted within the utility room.
+Chimney breasts and fireplaces A wood burning stove is fitted in the living room Internal decorations Visually inspected.
+The internal walls and ceilings have a papered and painted finish.
+The internal joinery is finished in paint.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Main supply installed.
-The electricity consumer unit and meter are located in the hall cupboard.
+The electricity consumer unit and meter are located under the stair.